Europe weighing 40 percent 2030 carbon-cutting goal: EU sources

 In addition to cutting domestic emissions by 40 percent, another source said the EU could commit to further cuts through international offsets if a global climate change deal is agreed.

-The source added Commission experts were analysing the economic impact of a 35-45 percent range for carbon cutting.
+The source added Commission experts were analyzing the economic impact of a 35-45 percent range for carbon cutting.

 Traditionally, EU climate policy has been the preserve of the Commission's climate and energy departments.
 But Europe's economic struggles have prompted influential officials, including EU Economic and Monetary Affairs chief Olli Rehn, to insist green policy must not undo fragile recovery.